 Follow this topic on Twitter with the hashtag: #Ciberactivismo

-Digital Democracy: The Internet is not only a struggle weapon, but turns into a symbol of new forms of participation and organization.
-The Internet allows a large scale horizontal communication, questioning the classical approach and opening new ways to critic about representative system inevitability.
-On the other hand, digital democracy is also a new use of the networks by classic politic parties, but without a real change onto their hierarchies or their proposals.
-Campaigns as the Obama reflect a contradiction between bigger citizenship’s participation that would may counter the influence power of large companies and the “Big Brother” that means the massive use of the surveillance techniques.
-How can NICs enlarge participation and improve democracy?
-But too, can they worsen the situation through finer propaganda techniques or to ease dissemination of populist discourses?
+The Internet is not only a tool for struggle, but also a symbol of new forms of participation and organization.
+The Internet allows large-scale horizontal communication, questioning classic approaches and opening new ways to question the inevitability of representative systems.
+On the other hand, digital democracy also implies new uses of the Internet by classic political parties, often without real change onto their hierarchies or their proposals.
+Political campaigns such as Obama’s in 2008 reflect a contradiction between the claim that wider citizen participation may counter the influence of large companies and that which foregrounds the massive use of surveillance techniques.
+How can ICTs enlarge participation and improve democracy?
 Which are the risks of digital participation?
-How can complement politic representation and participation through NTICs?
+Is it possible to balance political representation and participation through ICTs?

 Follow this topic on Twitter with the hashtag: #DemocraciaDigital

 Open Data: The philosophy behind open data speaks of openness and transparency, especially from governments and public bodies, translating into transparency laws.
 Once Public Administrations agree to free data, questions emerge about access, scope, data utility and the divide between public and reserved information.
 Are these these transparency laws enough?
 What is the role of open data for a effective government control by citizens?
 To what extent must public bodies maintain confidential data?
 Are the leaks of classified information (Wikileaks, Snowden, Falciani) legitimate?
 Can digital networks help citizens to control their governments or is surveillance their main task?